 Sad Nipple Syndrome Is Under-Discussed But Very Real

 Some people experience a drop in their mood whenever their nipples are touched.
-Although under-discussed, it appears to be common, making waves in online forums and social media platforms.
-Here's what medical professionals have to say about sad nipple syndrome.
+Though under-discussed, sad nipple syndrome is common, making waves in online forums and social media platforms.

 What is sad nipple syndrome?

-The phenomenon of feeling intense negative emotions from breast stimulation has been acknowledged by the medical community for over a decade, but thanks to social media, the condition has gained mainstream attention in recent years on TikTok and Reddit.
+The phenomenon of feeling intense negative emotions (sadness, anger and depression, etc.) from breast stimulation has been acknowledged by the medical community for more than a decade, but thanks to social media, the condition has gained mainstream attention in recent years on TikTok and Reddit.

 "The range of emotions is wide…from intense sadness, feelings of jealousy through to feelings of homesickness," explained Sreedhar Krishna, M.B.B.S., consultant dermatologist and co-founder at skindoc. in London.